techlib/celus/docs/user.rst

 * `Normal access`_ - for users without special privileges.
 * `Privileged access`_ - for users with administration access to one or more organizations.

-See `Understanding access levels in Celus`_ below for explanation of differences between the access levels.
+See `Understanding access levels in CELUS`_ below for explanation of differences between the access levels.